johnoliverdriscoll/ecc-acc/README.md

 # ecc-acc

-This is an implementation of a cryptographic accumulator over elliptic curves.
+This is an implementation of [An Accumulator Based on Bilinear Maps and Efficient Revocation for Anonymous Credentials](https://eprint.iacr.org/2008/539.pdf).
+It is a proof-of-concept cryptographic accumulator over elliptic curves.

 Features: